William McBryar: Honors

-Historic Markers
+Historical markers

 A historical marker in Elizabethtown, North Carolina marks the site of McBryar's childhood home.
 A second historical marker was unveiled at Tennessee State University in March 2018.

 Topps baseball card

 In 2009, Topps baseball cards produced a series of cards highlighting Medal of Honor recipients.
 LT William McBryar was featured on card #11.

 Northwest Territorial Mint coin

 In 2017, Northwest Territorial Mint produced 100 commemorative coins with McBryar's likeness.
 They were distributed to veterans at Tennessee State University's Veterans Day ceremony on November 10, 2017.

 Portraits

 Three portraits of McBryar are known to exist, an oil wash by artist Jon Kardamis, an oil painting by Samuel Dunson, and a drawing McBryar on horseback by Brandon Van Leer.
 All three belong to a private collection.
 Two are on temporary display at Tennessee State University.
 One is located at the Concierge in Phoenix, Arizona.